Skip to content

 GM Packaging's approach to client account management provides a practical illustration of what data-led accountability looks like in a high-volume foodservice packaging supply relationship.

-The David Lloyd Clubs service review shows how GM Packaging applies this approach in practice.
+Below is a typical service review, demonstrating how GM Packaging applies this approach in practice.
 Rather than relying on broad service claims, the account is reviewed against clear performance measures, giving the client a transparent view of supplier reliability.

 Metric